 All of the above safe disposal processes require the measurement of the Methane content (and in many cases the CO2 concentration).
 Edinburgh Sensors provide gas sensors for both Methane and CO2 that can be integrated into landfill biogas processing systems enabling easy monitoring of these gases.

 If you are interested in the specific applications of gas sensing for landfill gas monitoring and would like to learn more, follow the links below.

 - This application note discusses Methane and Carbon Dioxide sensing for landfill gas monitoring.

 - In this recent article about waste to syngas production, we discuss how our range of NDIR sensors can be used to measure landfill gas emissions.

 - Measuring gases produced by waste gasification.

 Which Edinburgh Sensors products are suitable for Landfill Gas Monitoring?

-Edinburgh Sensors offer several easy-to-use landfill biogas monitoring solutions.
+Edinburgh Sensors offer several easy-to-use landfill biogas monitoring solutions for landfill gas.
 You can view these solutions below.
 If you still can’t find what you’re looking for then get in touch with a member of our team.
-We would be delighted to assist you with a bespoke solution to meet your requirements.
+We would be delighted to assist you with a bespoke solution to meet your landfill gas requirements.